Design Ideas for Custom Decks

 5 – This 45-degree composite deck is built with a double picture frame border and a glass railing instead of the usual wood or metal.

-Composite deck with the boards laid at a 45-degree angle and a double picture frame border.
+Composite deck stair landing with the boards laid at a 45-degree angle and a double picture frame border.
+Built in Colorado Springs by Decks by Schmillen.

 6 – A composite deck with the boards laid at a 45-degree angle with a double picture frame border in a contrasting color.
 The railing has composite components and drink cap with Vienna style metal balusters.

-A new composite deck in TimberTech Tiger Wood. the railing is a steel horizontal infill system.
+A new composite deck in Colorado Springs with TimberTech Tiger Wood decking material.
+The deck boards are laid at a 45-degree angle.
+The railing is a steel horizontal infill system.

 7 – This gorgeous deck features TimberTech Legacy Tiger Wood decking laid at a 45-degree angle.
 The railing is a Fortress Fe26 Axis Horizontal Infill panel system in matte black.